wigalgh/redde-nodejs-sdk/README.md

 ### Place 1

 Hello, this is some text to fill in this, [here](#place-2), is a link to the second place.
-A PHP SDK built around the Redde REST API that allows merchants to receive, send, check transaction status, and perform lots of payment transactions.

-Before you can have access to APIs you need to register and create an Account.
-Header for all request should have {"apikey": "string"}: and this API key will be sent to merchant when their app configuration is setup for them by Wigal.

-For more information on documentation go to developers.reddeonline.com

-Installation
-A PHP SDK built around the Redde REST API that allows merchants to receive, send, check transaction status, and perform lots of payment transactions.

-Before you can have access to APIs you need to register and create an Account.
-Header for all request should have {"apikey": "string"}: and this API key will be sent to merchant when their app configuration is setup for them by Wigal.

-For more information on documentation go to developers.reddeonline.com

-Installation
-A PHP SDK built around the Redde REST API that allows merchants to receive, send, check transaction status, and perform lots of payment transactions.

-Before you can have access to APIs you need to register and create an Account.
-Header for all request should have {"apikey": "string"}: and this API key will be sent to merchant when their app configuration is setup for them by Wigal.

-For more information on documentation go to developers.reddeonline.com

-Installation

 ### Place 2